 Awareness

-My purpose in writing about my bipolar condition is to help enlighten those that know me by sharing a little of my experience.
-Also I want to help inspire anyone with bipolar realize that it’s possible to manage a relatively normal existence without being controlled by the extreme polarizing effects.
+My purpose in writing about the bipolar condition is to help enlighten the curious.
+Also, I want to help inspire anyone with bipolar realize that it’s possible to manage a relatively normal existence without being controlled by the extreme polarizing effects.

-During a manic or depressive episode, lines blur between what’s real and unreal.
-Reality looses grip and delirium sets in.
-If you’re lucky, the delirium is not severe enough to kill, only maim.
-If that’s all that happens, then you might be able to write about it and possibly help someone else recognize the symptoms.
+During a manic or depressive episode, lines can blur between what’s real and unreal.
+Reality looses its grip and delirium can set in.
+If you’re fortunate, the delirium is not severe.
+Suicide or suicidal thoughts and behavior, is common among bipolar individuals.

 Diligently taking proper medication and a cautious lifestyle are the two main ingredients for success.
 Working with a doctor and their support group along with activities that do not represent episode “triggers” is fundamental.